-Susan J. Travis has twenty-seven years’ experience trying cases to judges and juries, representing clients in complex multi-party litigation, and handling cases through the appeals process.
+Susan J. Travis has twenty-eight years’ experience trying cases to judges and juries, representing clients in complex multi-party litigation, and handling cases through the appeals process.
 She is admitted to practice in all federal and state courts in Texas.

-Her experience includes representing companies and individuals in suits involving personal injury, Federal Employers Liability Act claims, FRSA whistle-blower claims, grade crossing accident claims, non-subscriber employment matters, medical malpractice allegations, nursing home litigation, product liability claims, and premises liability.
+Her experience includes representing companies in suits involving personal injury, Federal Employers Liability Act claims, FRSA whistle-blower claims, grade crossing accident claims, non-subscriber employment matters, nursing home litigation, product liability claims, and premises liability.
 She also represents doctors and health care providers in medical malpractice litigation and assists employers with a wide variety of employment matters such as review and enforcement of employment contracts and representation in discrimination, harassment, and retaliation matters.